Yukesh-Gnanadhas/Leetcode/README.md

 # Leetcode
-This will be a rep containing the Leetcode problem solution
+This will be a repo containing the Leetcode problem solutions.